constraintAutomaton/Traveling-with-a-Map/content/related_work.md

 The open endlessness of the web is an important one.
 Reachability criteria [](cite:cites Hartig2012) and the source selectors of the Subweb specification [](cite:cites Bogaerts2021LinkTW) (a more expressive way to formalize reachability criteria) try to alleviate this problem by formalizing completeness conditions for traversal queries.
-Those conditions are designed in a way that they can be used easily has a lookup policy while traversal by pruning irrelevant sources.
+Those conditions are designed in a way that they can be used easily has a lookup policy to prune irrelevant sources.
 Those approaches come with some limitations because the criterion have to be chosen carefully by the users not to prune data sources containing relevant results or oppositely not pruning enough irrelevant sources.
 So it is important to clearly define what we meant by completeness in LTQP because identical absolute measurement doesn't necessarily have the same signification.